Nuand/bladeRF-fsk/README.md

 | Total                    | 7 bytes    |

-The modulation is performed at baseband by rotating the phase either counter-clockwise (positive phase change = positive frequency) or clockwise (negative phase change = negative frequency) around the IQ unit circle.
+The modulation is performed at baseband by rotating the phase either counter-clockwise (positive phase change = positive frequency = 1) or clockwise (negative phase change = negative frequency = 1) around the IQ unit circle.
 Demodulation is performed by calculating the phase for each sample based on its IQ angle, and measuring the change in phase over the length of the symbol (positive change = positive frequency = 1, negative change = negative frequency = 0).